AV Canal - Complete or Partial

 - Trouble feeding

-AVSDs are common in Down syndrome and can occur with other genetic syndromes.
-However, this heart defect can develop in otherwise normal people.
-In those cases, we don't know what causes the heart to form abnormally.
+AV Canals are common in children with Down syndrome and can occur with other genetic syndromes.
+However, this heart defect can develop in children with no genetic syndromes.
+In those cases, we don't know the cause of the abnormal heart structure.

-AVSDs are usually diagnosed with an echocardiogram, an ultrasound of the heart.
-Some may be diagnosed by a fetal echocardiogram before birth, but others may not be detected until after birth.
+AV Canal is usually diagnosed with an echocardiogram, which is an ultrasound of the heart.
+Diagnoses can also be made with a fetal echocardiogram before birth.
+Other AV Canal conditions may not be detected until after birth.

 Treating AV Canal

-All babies with AVSDs will require surgery.
+All babies with AV Canal will require open heart surgery.
 The timing of the surgery depends on the symptoms that the baby develops and how the baby responds to medications.
-Most babies with complete AVSD will have their surgery by 6 months of age, although some may need it sooner.
-Patients with partial AVSDs may not have surgery until they are older.
+Most babies with complete AV Canal will have their surgery by 6 months of age, although some may need it sooner.
+Patients with partial AV Canals may not have surgery until they are older.

-Surgery is usually done around 3-6 months of age.
-It is an open heart procedure.
-The surgeon will repair the AVSD by closing both holes with a patch and dividing the common AV valve into two separate parts.
+The surgeon will repair the AV Canal by closing both holes with a patch and dividing the common AV valve into two separate parts.
 Babies are usually in the hospital for 5 to 10 days after surgery.